 DiMaio’s first hedge fund, DiMaio Ahmad Capital LLC, managed CLOs as well.

 That fund, which he started at Zurich-based Credit Suisse with co-founder Nasser Ahmad, was spun out of the bank in 2005.
-Merrill Lynch bought a minority stake in DiMaio Ahmad in 2006, and Morgan Stanley (MS) did so in 2009, when DiMaio agreed to join the firm as head of fixed-income trading.
+Merrill Lynch bought a minority stake in DiMaio Ahmad in 2006, and Morgan Stanley (MS:US) did so in 2009, when DiMaio agreed to join the firm as head of fixed-income trading.
 DiMaio left New York- based Morgan Stanley early last year.

 In August 2011, Citigroup Inc.’s alternative-investments unit, Citi Capital Advisors, bought DiMaio Ahmad’s CLO business, which at the time had about $2 billion of assets under management.